November Is Adoption Awareness Month: What Should You Know?

 Be The Light

 Anything you can do to shed light on adoption and foster care is incredible.
-The ramifications are potentially helping a child to find a loving home.
+The ramifications could be helping a child find a loving home.

 November is Adoption Awareness Month; there's no better time to get involved.